ashirt-ops/ashirt-server/backend/pipeline_readme.md

 ## Building a Compliant Service

 There are various options in how you can construct a valid service.
-The primary concern is how to safely contact this service.
+The primary concern for the AShirt backend is how to contact this service.
 Once contacted, the service is then responsible for the following:

+* Determining if the event is appropriate to process

+Additionally, if this is for evidence metadata population:

 * Determining if the evidence is appropriate to analyze
 * Responding with the result